 Exposure in psychotherapy is confronting feared objects, events, people, or concepts in a manner that reduces the anxiety and activation associated with them.
 With repeated exposure under safe conditions, the individual begins to habituate (or adapt) to the feared or activating stimuli.
 Graduated exposure, or systematic desensitization, involves the stepwise confrontation of aversive stimuli in gradually increasing intensity.
 It utilizes the behavioral strategy of counter-conditioning, in which stimuli that usually cause a distress response are repeatedly paired with a relaxed or calm response, so that eventually, the feared stimuli automatically elicit a relaxed or calm response on their own.
 This makes space for deciding whether action is required and if so, the ability to act from a place of wisdom rather than out of strong emotion.

 In meditation, we assume a relaxed yet alert posture, and sit in stillness attending to inner experiences.
 This quiets the nervous system providing a calm and safe condition within which we can attend to anything that arises.
 Rather than a therapist directing a client to expose themselves to aversive stimuli, such as distressing thoughts, feelings, and images, meditation teaches us to open to anything that arises naturally.
 Little by little, we find we are better able to face and cope with difficulty.
 Courage and trust are cultivated because we begin to see that we can confront discomfort with competence and dignity.
 Patience and compassion for self and others increases, reducing anger and self-blame.
-In this way, we are increasingly willing to be with whatever is experienced in the moment rather than succumbing to the natural urge to fight or flee, fix or avoid.
+In this way, we are increasingly willing to be with whatever is experienced in the moment rather than succumbing to knee-jerk reaction of “fight or flee, fix or avoid”.

 People are often better able to tolerate meditation practice over exposure therapy due to these factors – there can be a relatively high drop out rate for the exposure therapies.
 However, it is important to keep in mind that mindfulness and meditation are currently considered “complimentary” approaches to treating anxiety and trauma and should not take the place of work with a licensed health or mental health professional.
 For local resources in treating anxiety and trauma, please visit www.kansascitymentalhealth.com.